yijunyu/allennlp-as-a-library-example/README.md

 # Security bugs classification through deep learning

-## The [Chromium datasets](https://bitbucket.org/fayola21-lero/farsec47/src/eab43bb110e531c422b958989a22b5987c641ad4/resources/data/scrubbed/Chromium.csv?at=master) is inherited from the following paper:
+## The [Chromium dataset](https://bitbucket.org/fayola21-lero/farsec47/src/eab43bb110e531c422b958989a22b5987c641ad4/resources/data/scrubbed/Chromium.csv?at=master) is inherited from the following paper:

 Fayola Peters, Thein T. Tun, Yijun Yu, and Bashar Nuseibeh.
 "Text Filtering and Ranking for Security Bug Report Prediction", IEEE Trans. on Software Engineering, To Appear, 2017.

 Note.
-Some minor changes to `Chromium.csv` were applied to remove non-English text so that JSON parser can accept the data.
+Minor changes to `Chromium.csv` were applied so that JSON parser can accept the data (non-ASCII words removed).

 ## Script
 ```